Can you give us a bit of background information on yourself?

 What challenges have you faced by attempting to increase the level of parental involvement?

-Have you seen a difference in youth athletes when parental involvement is embraced not neglected and/or ignored?
-Please provide examples.
+Have you seen any difference in players when parental involvement is embraced not neglected and/or ignored?

 The other example is from a club in the city of Malmoe (Sweden’s 3rd largest) with a lot of immigrants and social should we call it unrest?
 Here the parents were hard to find and include.
 There was often a language barrier and an unwillingness to embrace the child’s footballing.
 At the same time, it’s one of the clubs with the largest talent pool around at the moment but the problem here was that parents saw the child’s football as a way out if the kid was any good.
 Sometimes it felt like total chaos with parents, agents and people from clubs around Europe running around the training ground trying to snatch kids up. (a good example is the 8-year-old that’s now playing for FC Barcelona’s youth team.
 He’s 11 now.

 From the parent’s view I could understand it because their child could lift them and their family out of poverty by being good at kicking a ball but at the same time it put a lot of pressure on the kids at a young age.
 I’m afraid that we didn’t manage to get the structure in place that we needed because a lack of funding and a lack of help from the parents.
 They saw things their way and we saw it differently but we didn’t manage to bridge the gap.
 I think that environment is one of the most challenging and one of the most inspiring I’ve ever been in but in the end, my car couldn’t take it any more (every time I forbid a player from playing because of broken rules my car got hit bad at the parking lot.)

 What advice would you give coaches that are unsure and/or afraid about increasing parental involvement within youth sports?